webbstandard/user-story-generator/README.md

 ---

-Gone, I say, are the days of not being able to properly articulate what a normal user would want to do with this piece of software you are responsible for building!
+Gone, I say, are the days of not being able to properly articulate what a normal user would want to do with a piece of software you are responsible for building!

 Run this simple JavaScript file on your terminal and your problems are **over**, for indeed, the result of the program is a semantically orthodox (according to Atlassian) user story, generated from randomly-selected components and properly formatted as a complete English sentence.